 I look forward to spring break every year.
 I know it's not everyone's thing but I really love going to the beach on a sunny day, even if it's crowded.
-Of course, that's not a realistic option this year.
+I don't live anywhere near a beach, so getting my fix of fun in the sun would require a plane ride.
+Life is getting back to normal, and it feels so good!
+But my friends and I decided that this year for our trip, we'd try think outside the box a little and do something we've never done before.

 After a little research, I came across Getaway.
 Getaway has all the great parts of camping, but with the added comfort of their cozy, secluded cabins tucked away in the trees.
 I adore nature during springtime when all the plants and flowers begin to bloom.
 So this sounded like bliss.